-For those of a nautical bent, here's a little about our home sweet home..."Watchfire 2" is a 35 Coronado sloop, currently traveling the coast of California.
-We bought her 7 years ago, and have spent those years making her our "ideal custom home."
+For those of a nautical bent, here's a little about our home sweet home..."Watchfire 2" is a Coronado 35 (foot) sloop, currently moored on the coast of California.
+We bought her in 2004, and have spent years making her our "ideal custom home."
 (I say "we" though Capt'n Russel did a majority of the customizing and vessel renovations.)

-Our first boat was a 26 foot Columbia, which we took from San Diego to Baja in November of 1989, sailed around the Sea of Cortez for a year, took down the coast of Mexico and into Central America, and through the Panama Canal, then sailed to Florida...We sailed back via the ICWW along the gorgeous Gulf Coast to Texas, and hauled her back to San Diego in May of 1992.
+Our first boat was a Columbia 26, which we took from San Diego to Baja in November of 1989, sailed around the Sea of Cortez for a year, took down the coast of Mexico and into Central America, and through the Panama Canal, then sailed to Florida...We sailed back via the ICWW along the gorgeous Gulf Coast to Texas, and hauled her back to San Diego in May of 1992.

 Our second voyage was in 1996, and consisted of a trip down the Baja peninsula in June, a couple years in paradise (Sea of Cortez) and over to San Carlos/Guaymas in 1999.

-Items we kept: The inboard engine, the hull, the mast (with some work), and the lovely blue-gray upholstery.
+Items we kept: The hull, the mast (with some work), and the lovely blue-gray upholstery.

-Things we bought and added: A Portland Pudgy Dinghy, a main and a roller-furling jib from North Sails, a 45 pound CQR, new rigging from POR, Kyocera solar panels from Northern Arizona Wind and Sun, Raymarine Autohelm, Spectra Watermaker, Orca Green Marine LED nav lights, and electronics...
+Things we bought and added: A Beta Marine 30hp engine (in 2016, see below), a Portland Pudgy Dinghy, a main and a roller-furling jib from North Sails, a 45 pound CQR, new rigging from POR, Kyocera solar panels from Northern Arizona Wind and Sun, Raymarine Autohelm, Spectra Watermaker, Orca Green Marine LED nav lights, and electronics...